Mobility programmes

 Overview

-Erasmus+, here in the KA 131 version, is an EU mobility programme that enables students, teachers and administrative staff to move between universities in 28 EU member states as well as Iceland, Liechtenstein, Norway, the former Yugoslav Republic of Macedonia and Turkey.
+Erasmus+, here in the KA 131 version, is an EU mobility programme that enables students, teachers and administrative staff to move between universities in 28 EU member states as well as Iceland, Liechtenstein, Norway, North Macedonia and Turkey.
 The programme contains three key actions:

 Erasmus+

-The funding for most mobility measures and the Strategic Partnerships is awarded by the National Agencies in the 33 programme countries (27 EU countries, Iceland, Liechtenstein, FYR Macedonia, Norway, Turkey).
-In Germany, this task continues to be performed by the German Academic Exchange Service (DAAD).
+The funding for most mobility measures and the Strategic Partnerships is awarded by the National Agencies in the 33 programme countries (27 EU countries, Iceland, Liechtenstein, North Macedonia, Norway, Turkey).
+In Germany, this task is performed by the German Academic Exchange Service (DAAD).

 The following mobility measures are funded under the umbrella of the EU education programme Erasmus+:

-The Erasmus Charter for Higher Education (ECHE) (PDF) was awarded by the EU Commission, proving that the European University Viadrina fulfils all requirements for successful participation in the Erasmus+ programme.
-The ECHE was applied for with the European Policy Statement (EPS) (PDF).
+The Erasmus Charter for Higher Education (ECHE) was awarded by the EU Commission, proving that the European University Viadrina fulfils all requirements for successful participation in the Erasmus+ programme.
+The ECHE was applied for with the European Policy Statement (EPS).

 For further information please contact Torsten Glase.